raford/FLITRAP/README.md

 # ![](http://i.imgur.com/RcRWvzE.jpg) FLITrap: Fly Line Information Trap

-> FLITrap is a GUI application written in Python, using the Tkinter module, that allows a researcher to access pieces of data related the the GAL4 lines of a particular Bloomington Drosophila Stock Center stock number without having to visit numerous websites.
+> FLITrap is a GUI application written in Python, using the Tkinter module, that allows a researcher to access pieces of data from the the GAL4 lines of a particular Bloomington Drosophila Stock Center stock number without having to visit numerous websites.

 ### Table of contents
 1. [What is FLITrap?](https://github.com/raford/flitrap#what-is-flitrap)